R/ss_predict.R

 Level of confidence for the prediction interval.
 Defaults to

-Column name of the species variable in data
+Column name of the species variable in data and ref_table.

-Defaults to species
+Defaults to species.

-to correctn_factor
+to correctn_factor.

 Column name of the geometric mean of response variable in

-Dataframe of input data
+Dataframe of input data with columns appended:

 Predicted value for the response variable.